cultfamily-on-github/freedom-markets/README.md

 ![Screenshot 2022-09-24 at 14 15 17](https://user-images.githubusercontent.com/43786652/192097387-96c06952-d6e3-4346-9e69-16f8bcdbf926.png)

-The most dangerous criminals are probably the ones who pretend to be politicians or central bankers.
+The most dangerous criminals are probably the ones who pretend to be politicians or (esp. central...) bankers.